Norwegian Joy deck plans

-- (new) “Sakura and Hibiscus” is the ship’s Korean restaurant, also offering Korean barbecue specialties.
+- (new) “Sakura and Hibiscus” is the ship’s Korean restaurant, also offering Korean barbecue specialities.

 - (new) “American Diner” serves comfort food (incl burgers, fried chicken, meatloaf, pot pies).

-- (new) “Grand Tea Room” serves premium leaf teas from China, complimented by snacks (incl finger sandwiches).
+- (new) “Grand Tea Room” serves premium leaf teas from China, complemented by snacks (incl finger sandwiches).

 - (new) “The Bake Shop” (onboard bakery) sells Japanese mocha sweets, cupcakes, chocolate pralines, macarons.

-- (new) “La Cave” is a premium spirits and wine bar.
+- (new) “La Cave” is a premium spirit and wine bar.

-- Complimentary are the MDRs (main dining rooms) named “Savor” and “Taste”.
+- Complimentary is the MDRs (main dining rooms) named “Savor” and “Taste”.
 They also serve traditional Chinese cuisine.
-The complimentary “Garden Cafe” buffet restaurant is organized as food pavilions / stations and offers both Chinese and Western menu items.
+The complimentary “Garden Cafe” buffet restaurant is organized as food pavilions/stations and offers both Chinese and Western menu items.

 - “Manhattan Room” offers a huge Chinese cuisine selection complemented by Western food classics (including prime steak and seafood).